 To solve this problem two things needs to happen.
 The first is that medical device manufacturers need to begin taking responsibility for the security of their devices.
 They need to recognize that security is in many cases a fundamental requirement of safety.
 They also need to begin taking a proactive approach to security rather than reactive.
 In our experience medical device manufacturers are unfriendly when interfacing with vulnerability researchers.
 They might want to reconsider and even offer bug bounties as a step in the right direction.

 Hospitals also need to make some significant changes too.
-They need to begin to put security above convenience when it has the potential to impact patient safety.
+Securing hospital networks means that they need to prioritize security above convenience when it has the potential to impact patient safety.
 This might mean installing good password managers and enforcing strong passwords with two factor authentications, increasing security budgets, or even paying for good security training programs.
 Most hospitals are patient safety focused but fail to recognize that IT security and patient safety are now synonymous.